Nemomain/space-battleships/README.md

 * Git
 * GitHub

-## [Battleship][battleship] - JavaScript application
+## [Space-Battle][space-battle] - JavaScript Application
+## [Space-Battle Repository][githubrepo] - Application Repository

 <!-- links where to find -->

 ## Project Description
 This game was produced as part of the General Assembly Software Engineering Immersive Bootcamp, as the first project in the bootcamp using technologies taught in the bootcamp until this point.
-No Frameworks/Backend at all.
+No Frameworks/Backend/jQuery at all.

-The game I chose to recreate was Battleship, as I believed it to be a proper challenge, but not unattainable in the timeframe available.
-I also chose to change its theme to a Sci-fi space-war setting, because I liked the idea.
+The game I chose to recreate was an arcade and tabletop classic: Battleship.
+I believed it to be a proper challenge, but not unattainable in the timeframe available.
+I also chose to change its theme to a Sci-fi space-war setting, because I liked the idea, and allowed me to go a bit overboard with styling.
+ My plan originally was to code the basic game and from then on add all the bells and whistles I could think of and code in the time remaining(which ended up being most).

 ## Project briefing
 The brief we were handed specified the following: